 The Church of the Holy Sepulchre is currently closed to visitors awaiting a conservation project.
 We apologise for any inconvenience caused.
 Nearby Thetford Priory is open as usual.

 The only surviving remains in England of a priory of canons of the Holy Sepulchre, who aided pilgrims to Christ’s tomb.
-The ruined nave of their 14th-century church, later used as a barn, survives.
+The ruined nave of their 14th-or 15th-century church, later used as a barn, survives.